aagedal/DaVinci-Resolve-Video-Downloader/README.md

 ## Installation

 ### 1 – Copy the Video_Downloader.py-file into the folder into DaVinci Resolves script-folder
-so that Resolve can find it.
+Do this so that Resolve can find it.
 You may need to restart Resolve for it to show up.

 #### Blackmagic Design-installer version:
 `~/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Utility/`